 THE Peabody MEMPHIS

 Not only does the Peabody Hotel showcase their world-famous ducks, it holds several pieces of Memphis history.
 "Duck" in for the twice-daily duck march (11 a.m. and 5 p.m.) and while you're on-site, wander up to the mezzanine for a peek inside the history room.
 See if you can find Elvis' RCA contract, then walk outside to discover Elvis' name on the Peabody Duck Walk of Fame, honoring Memphians for their contributions to the city.

 Although you can only view Elvis Presley’s iconic pink Cadillac at the Presley Motors Automobile Museum in Elvis Presley's Memphis, several local guides offer tours in classic cars, and you can bet the narration is just as colorful.
 Choose from American Dream Safari, Meteor Tours or Rock 'N Ride for private tours; for public bus tours, Backbeat's the thing — ask about Elvis Week Hound Dog Tours!

 Learn more about Memphis music tours

-After Elvis toured the Beale Street club scene as a rising star, it was the Levitt Shell, an open-air amphitheater, that gave him his first paid gig when he opened for headliner Slim Whitman.
+After Elvis toured the Beale Street club scene as a rising star, it was the Overton Park Shell, an open-air amphitheater, that gave him his first paid gig when he opened for headliner Slim Whitman.
 Since then, the Shell has hosted local, regional and international soul, folk, rock, funk and country talent on its stage.
-Every spring, summer and fall, they host a total of 50 free concerts in the park.
+Every spring, summer and fall, the venue hosts a total of 50 free concerts in the park.
 Visiting during the off-season?
 Stop by for a photo in front of the 1930s-era stage.

 25-Cent Elvis Impersonator Shrine